vincentarelbundock/marginaleffects/README.md

 # Installation

-You can install the released version of marginaleffects from Github:
+You can install the latest version of `marginaleffects` from Github:

 ``` r
 remotes::install_github("vincentarelbundock/marginaleffects")